alexandrutodea/ember2018-experiments/README.md

 1. Access [the Download section in the EMBER2018 repository](https://github.com/elastic/ember/tree/master?tab=readme-ov-file#download)
 2. Click the URL to download the compressed EMBER2018 dataset with the second feature version.
 It may take a while.
 ![CleanShot 2025-04-06 at 16 34 50@2x](https://github.com/user-attachments/assets/f97fa1a7-0db9-4354-97b1-4437e0a6fa28)
-3. Decompress the file downloaded in step 2
+3. Decompress the file downloaded in step 2.
+It may take a while.
 4. Rename the decompressed file to "ember2018_data"

 ### Cloning and Modifying the EMBER2018 repository